uberhalit/CitraTouchControl/README.md

 * Due to the fact that Microsofts RDP display driver does not support OpenGL 3.3 Citra will not work if you start it over a RDP-session.
 Start Citra and load your game **BEFORE** you connect via RDP.
 * Configuring keys only works with a physical keyboard; it will not work via Remote Desktop from a mobile device.
 * Onscreen controls react to touch only, mouseclicks will not work (menu button is the exception)
+* Loading savegames only affect the game if it gets reloaded (Citra -> File -> Load File...) afterwards.
 * Overlay only checks for a process called "citra-qt.exe".
-If your build of Citra is called something else then you'll have to rename it.
+If your build of Citra is called something else, then you'll have to rename it.
 * Overlay will not adjust itself after startup.
 Use the "Readjust Overlay" option in menu if you move/resize Citra later.
 * Overlay will not detect a restart of Citra.
 You will have to restart CitraTouchControl manually if you close and reopen Citra.
 * If Citra runs in admin mode you'll have to start CitraTouchControl as admin too.